google/loaner/docs/gng_apis.md

 |                                    | integer_value: int, The integer value   |
 :                                    : of the setting being updated.           :
 |                                    | boolean_value: bool, The boolean value  |
-:                                    : of the seting being updated.            :
+:                                    : of the setting being updated.            :
 |                                    | list_value: list, The list value of the |
 :                                    : setting being updated.                  :